 STAY INDOORS WHEN THE SUN IS STRONGEST

 The sun’s rays are at their strongest from 10 a.m. to around 4 p.m.
 During that time, try to spend as much time inside or in the shade as you can.
 If your kids are going to be out in the sun, be sure to apply sunblock and reapply often.
 Remember, sunscreen isn’t just for the beach; kids get sunburns more often when doing everyday activities, such as playing in the backyard or going outside for recess.

 Another way to protect your kid’s skin is by encouraging them to cover up.
 Skin that’s covered by clothing won’t be as likely to burn.
 To see if your children’s clothing offers enough sun protection, put your hand inside of it and see if you can see through the garment.
 If you can, the clothing item won’t offer enough sun protection.
 If it’s cool enough outside, dress your child in long sleeves and pants.
 They should also wear a hat to keep the sun out of their eyes and off their faces.
 If you will be outdoors for a while, you may want to bring a broad umbrella or play tent so your child can play in the shade when the sun gets too strong.

 Does your child take any medicines regularly?
 Certain medications make the skin more sensitive to the sun’s UV rays.
 To be sure, talk to your pediatrician or pharmacist to see if any over-the-counter or prescription medicines that your child takes causes sun sensitivity.

 Though you and your children should enjoy summer, if you’re looking for a preschool program for you children to start in the fall, don’t delay.
 Contact us at THE Children’s Academy to learn more.
-We have two convenient locations in Franklin, TN., and Spring Hill, TN.
+We have two convenient locations: Preschool in Franklin, TN., and a Preschool in Spring Hill, TN.